ANaRobe/Calculator/README.md

 This app is designed to showcase the learning outcomes after attending a semester the React Course at ReDi School , being built in React using  JavaScript, CSS and HTML.

-View the live website on [Heroku](https://anarobe.github.io/Calculator)
+View the live website on [GitHub Pages](https://anarobe.github.io/Calculator)

 Note: To open any links in a new tab, press CTRL + Click